 At the same time, I was constantly racking my brain if I should run 20 or 32 kilometers more.

-There many pros and cons, but in the end, the cons of the longer distance won.
+There many pros and cons, but the cons of the longer distance won.

-- It’s going to be dark, and I don’t have a flashlight
+- It will be dark, and I don’t have a flashlight.

 When I run on the treadmill, I think to myself, “Ahh… only 19 minutes left!”
 Running my first ultra-marathon, I thought, “Ahh… only 19 kilometers left!”